imanghafoori1/laravel-temp-tag/README.md

 https://github.com/imanghafoori1/laravel-tasks

-In this Daily Task app, you can mark your tasks as complete, but they return back to incomplete state at the end of the day, so you can re-do them tomorrow.
+In this Daily Task app, you can mark your tasks as `complete`,`failed`,`ignored` and etc but they rollback back to the default state at the end of the day, so you can re-mark them for tomorrow.